sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 ![Import Data Graphic](../resources/images/lab-azure-search/import-data.png)

 + Create a new data source.
 Choose the **Azure Blob Storage** Data Source and name it as `lab1data`.
 Choose the **Content and Metadata** option, we want to index not only the files properties but also their content.
-Choose the **Default** parsing mode, since the dataset also have pdfs.
-The **Text** option has performance advantage, but that's not what we want because on the characteristics of our dataset.
+Choose the **Default** parsing mode, since the dataset also has pdfs.
+The **Text** option has performance advantage, but that's not what we want because of the characteristics of our dataset.
 In the **Connection string** add the connection string collected in the previous lab.
 In the **Container name**, type "basicdemo".
-You skip Blob Folder and Description.
+You can skip Blob Folder and Description.
 After you click the blue button, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset.

 ![Data Source Graphic](../resources/images/lab-azure-search/data-source-2.png)